SUSTechHSAS/multiply-or-release/docs/Checkpoint.md

 - End text when all but one of the turrets have been destroyed
 - A trace like effect as the bullet moves throughout the battlefield
 - More abilities that affect the battlefield

+### Experimental

+The `experimental` branch has a version of the program that greatly increases the number of tiles in the grid (from 6,400 tiles to 40,000 tiles), giving it a smooth, high-resolution canvas look.
+It is also runnable with `cargo run --release`.

 ## Additional Details